 28. Seaside Rendezvous

 While Brian May was spending weeks figuring out how to make his guitar sound like brass and woodwind instruments in "Good Company", Freddie Mercury and Roger Taylor were equally and rigorously making their own voices sound like such things on "Seaside Rendezvous".
-The song is a vaudevillian romp that only Freddie would have the bold silliness to compose and speaking of silly, he and Roger performed the entire "horn" section bridge with their mouths, then doing the tap dancing solo with their fingers.
+The song is a vaudevillian romp that only Freddie would have the bold silliness to compose.
+Speaking of silly, he and Roger performed the entire "horn" section bridge with their mouths, then adding a tap dancing solo with their fingers.
+Those were the days.

 27. Sheer Heart Attack